Mukulrai2000/hello-world/README.md

 # hello-world
 Hello World repository
 This is an example repository
+I mainly focuses on Git and using GitHub as its remote.

 This repository is built step by step in the tutorial.